uliwitness/chirp/README.md

 RSS feeds you subscribe to ("follow").

 To follow someone, use the Follow link *on your server* and type in their domain name (without the "http://"!)
-(It will then know to look for an RSS feed at that domain's root, named microblog.rss).
+(It will then know to look for an RSS feed on that domain, at /.well-known/microblog.rss).
 After that, be sure to immediately click "Refresh Timeline" so you see new statuses from any accounts you follow.

 To set up your own avatar icon, copy a square image into the "avatars" folder on your server before you install.
 Currently you can't change the avatar and there's no interface